dustinrue/MedalDetector/README.md

 Requirements
 ------------

-MedalDetector is currently meant for OS X and:
+To use MedalDetector on OS X you need:

 * Python 2.7
 * Via Brew